derhornspieler/rke2-cluster-automation/README.md

 - Apply the bootstrap SSH Secret (`kubectl apply -f manifests/bootstrap/ssh-key-secret.yaml` or create it manually).
 - Apply the bootstrap RBAC (`kubectl apply -f manifests/bootstrap/bootstrap-rbac.yaml`).
 - Run the bootstrap job after the first control-plane VM is Running to extract the kubeconfig.
-- When using the built-in VIP, always start with `replicaCounts.controlPlane: 1`, validate the first node, then re-run `helm upgrade --install ...` with your target control-plane count so the remaining nodes join through the VIP.
+- When using kube-vip, always start with `replicaCounts.controlPlane: 1`, validate the first node (it owns etcd bootstrapping), then re-run `helm upgrade --install ...` with your target control-plane count so the remaining nodes join through the VIP.

 ## Bootstrap the RKE2 Kubeconfig